Sony A77 II versus Sony A6500

 |Pentax K-3 II (⇒ lft | rgt)||optical||YES||3.2||1037||fixed||no||8000||8.3||no||YES|

 |Pentax K-3 (⇒ lft | rgt)||optical||YES||3.2||1037||fixed||no||8000||8.3||13||YES|

 |Sony A7 (⇒ lft | rgt)||2400||no||3.0||1230||tilting||no||8000||5.0||no||no|

 |Sony RX10 (⇒ lft | rgt)||1440||YES||3.0||1229||tilting||no||3200||10.0||10.2||YES|

 Both the A77 II and the A6500 are current models that good online retailers will have in stock.
 You can check the latest prices, for example, at amazon.
 The A77 II replaced the earlier Sony A77, while the A6500 followed on from the Sony A6300.

-So how do things add up?
+So what conclusions can be drawn?
 Which of the two cameras – the Sony A77 II or the Sony A6500 – has the upper hand?
-Below is a summary of the relative strengths of each of the two contestants.
+A synthesis of the relative strong points of each of the models is listed below.